xxsc0529/genai-toolbox/docs/en/getting-started/introduction/_index.md

 title: "Introduction"
 type: docs
 weight: 1
-description: An introduction to Gen AI Toolbox for Databases.
+description: An introduction to MCP Toolbox for Databases.
 ---

-Gen AI Toolbox for Databases is an open source server that makes it easier to build Gen AI tools for interacting with databases.
+MCP Toolbox for Databases is an open source MCP server for databases.
+It was designed with enterprise-grade and production-quality in mind.
 It enables you to develop tools easier, faster, and more securely by handling the complexities such as connection pooling, authentication, and more.

+{{< notice note >}}
+This product was originally named “Gen AI Toolbox for Databases” as its initial development predated MCP, but was renamed to align with recently added MCP compatibility.
+{{< /notice >}}

 ##  Why Toolbox?